 Want to experience these great features?
-Try out a free, 15-day trial of Lessonly.
+Take a free tour of Lessonly.

 We’ve significantly improved the design of the Lessonly Builder; it’s now consistent with the recently redesigned Content and People pages.
 And we’ll continue working to make Lessonly a consistent, familiar experience across the product.
 We’ve created a video walking through it all, but here are a few key updates to be aware of:

 Lesson Building Improvements

 Adding elements in the Builder is smoother thanks to the new add element line, which now appears both above and below each element in a section.
 This update means no more scrolling to the top of the Builder every time you want to add an element.

 Rearranging elements is now more responsive, too.
 Click-and-drag rearrangement is still present, but selected elements now condense into small icons for easier repositioning.